 The credential program offered by California Baptist University is a state approved program; therefore, it is subject to revision at any time by state or federal law.
 Specifically, California Baptist University has been approved by the Commission on Teacher Credentialing for Multiple Subject, Single Subject, and Internship Credentials under SB 2042.
-Also approved are the Education Specialist: Mild/Moderate Level I and Education Specialist: Moderate/Severe Level I, all with an internship option and English Learner Authorization.
-The University and the School of Education reserve the right to modify the teacher credentialing requirements when directed to do so by the Commission on Teacher Credentialing.
+Also approved are the Preliminary Education Specialist: Mild/Moderate and Preliminary Education Specialist: Moderate/Severe, both with an internship option.
+Education Specialist Mild/Moderate: Level II and Education Specialist: Moderate/Sever Level II.
+All teaching credentials include an English Learner Authorization.
+The School of Education also offers services credentials in the areas of Pupil Personnel Services (PPS): School Counseling and Pupil Personnel Services: School Psychology, and a Preliminary Administrative Services credential.
+The University and the Metcalf School of Education reserve the right to modify the credentialing requirements stated in this catalog when directed to do so by the Commission on Teacher Credentialing.

 Since credential legislation and regulations are subject to change, it is the student's responsibility to contact the School of Education about current regulations.
-Please contact the School of Education for more information.
+Students are subject to any changs the state may impose until the candidate is fully credentialed..